 So what?
-So what advertising executives say about the need to repeatedly expose a target audience to an unfamiliar new message may be true.
-People tend to resist new ideas.
+So what advertising executives say about the need to repeatedly expose an audience to an unfamiliar new message may be true.
+We tend to resist new ideas.
 But repetition creates a ‘memory trace’ in the consumer’s mind, generally increasing acceptance of the idea over time, and impacting purchasing behavior.
 There does appear to be a point of diminishing returns though, and a message that draws a negative response the first time may be increasingly disliked with repetition.

 #2 MENTAL MODELS

-So what?
-If we know, or can guess at, an existing schema our target audience holds related to our message, we can reference that schema, suggesting where in their mental models of the world they might attach or plug in this new information.
-To help others absorb and retain our message, we can provide them with general background information that helps ‘frame’ or contextualize our specific piece of information … or we can remind them of what they already know.
+If we know (or can guess at) what mental models our audience holds related to our message, we can suggest how our new information plugs into and enhances their existing mental map.
+To help them absorb and retain our message, we can help ‘frame’ or contextualize our specific piece of content to fit with what they already know or believe.
 Abstract concepts are best built upon an already established foundation of relevant, concrete information.

 Metaphor and story can help bypass this resistance by speaking to, not the analytical cognitive brain that creates and maintains these mental models, but to the emotional, visceral and subconscious parts of the brain that pre-date the neocortex by eons.
-But that’s a future post…
+But that’s another post…